SES Water: East Surrey Water

-Reigate Water Works Company had been established in 1858 to serve the population of Reigate, and in 1896, opted to sell its assets to East Surrey Water.
+The Reigate Water Works Company had been established in 1858 to serve the population of Reigate, and in 1896, opted to sell its assets to East Surrey Water.
 The Corporation of Reigate were unaware of this, and when they learned of it, attempted to delay the parliamentary bill which would have formalised the deal.
 When this ploy failed, they tried to remove the town clerk from office, for his failure to notify the council of the deal.
 The town clerk was also a director of Reigate Water Works Company.
 Reigate Corporation also failed in this course of action, and so resorted to promoting a rival bill, which would have allowed them to alter the rates and charges that East Surrey Water could set.
 Their action caused widespread hostility in the press, and a compromise was eventually reached, with East Surrey Water making small changes to the charges for baths and additional water closets, and the East Surrey Water Act 1896 (59 & 60 Vict. c. cxxvii) was passed.
 Expansion continued, with capital works including 26 mi of new mains in 1900 and 23 mi in 1901.
 This included a new trunk main from Kenley through Purley to Merstham in 1900 and another from Merstham to Nutfield in 1901.
 A new borehole was built in Purley in both years, and the company attracted 758 new consumers in 1900 and 551 in 1901.